munkeops/esa-assign2/README.md

 # Esa-Assign2

-The project basically is creating a simple online shopping cart platform using microservice linked via apis made in Node.Js.
-The major roles are the products available and the user interacting with the microservice.
-The user can add/remove items based on the availibility of the product.
+The project basically is creating a simple online shopping cart platform int the form of microservices linked via apis made in Node.Js.
+The major roles are the products available and the user interacting with the microservices.

+This project has two microservices.
+The first microservice interacts with the user (assuming they have logged in and are valid users).
+The second microservice interacts with the people running the e-commerce site.
+They can add/update inventory as per the available stock.

 ## Getting Started

-Download the folder esa-assign2. it will have a folder and a python script.
-On terminal/command-line navigate into the api folder and npm start to run the server. then open a fresh terminal and execute the python script.
-The python script acts as driver function for the client to interact with the microservice apis .
-It has functions which can be used by the user as a method of invoking a service from the microservice, which in turn triggers a series of api calls.
+Download/fork+clone the folder esa-assign2.
+It will have a folder(api try) and two python scripts.

 ## Basic api structure